-Always disconnect power from the safety system (for example, device, module, interfacing, etc.) and the machine being controlled before making any connections or replacing any component.

-Electrical installation and wiring must be made by Qualified Personnel and must comply with the relevant electrical standards and wiring codes, such as the NEC (National Electrical Code), ANSI NFPA79, or IEC 60204-1, and all applicable local standards and codes.
+Always disconnect power from the Safety Module and all power from the machine being controlled before making any connections or replacing any component.
+Electrical installation and wiring must be made by qualified personnel and must comply with the NEC (National Electrical Code), ANSI NFPA79 or IEC 60204-1, and all applicable local standards and codes.